matt-curtis/Fluid-for-Sketch/README.md

 # Installation

-1. Download the .zip above.
+1. Download the `.zip` above and extract it.
-2. Double-click it.
+2. Double-click `Sketch-Constraints.sketchplugin`.
 3. ???
 Profit.

 # Features